 If your nose is stuffy most of the time and your mucous is clear, you could have an allergy, an irritation from smoking or air pollution or from some unknown cause.
 If thick yellow-green mucous drips from your nose, you probably have a sinus infection.
 Your doctor should order a sinus cat scan X ray.
 If the X ray shows that you have fluid levels in your sinuses, you have sinusitis.

 Nobody really knows how to treat sinusitis.
 Allergy injections are almost always a complete waste of time, unless you get a stuffy nose every spring and fall when the tree, grass and ragweed pollen are in the air.
-People who have a chronic stuffy noses all year round rarely benefit from allergy shots.
+People who have a chronic stuffy nose all year round rarely benefit from allergy shots.
 Sinus surgery usually is ineffective and costs a lot on money and pain for no benefit whatever.
-A couple of years ago, a study from the Mayo Clinic showed that people with chronic sinusitis usually carry fungi in their noses, but multiple efforts to treat sinusitis with long-term anti-fungal medications have failed.
+A study from the Mayo Clinic showed that people with chronic sinusitis usually carry fungi in their noses, but multiple efforts to treat sinusitis with long-term anti-fungal medications have failed.